sergeLabo/pyOSCcodec/README.md

 23 June 2014:

-    Changed 'latin1' to 'utf8'
+- Changed 'latin1' to 'utf8'

 6 July 2014:

-    Bug in OSCString(next) with "éè" but "é" and "è" are good
+- Bug in OSCString(next) with "éè" but "é" and "è" are good

 ### Documentation

-OSCcodec.html in master directory
+See OSCcodec.html in master directory

 ### Usage